-2.4 Carers and Comforters
+2.4 Carers and comforters

-IR(ME)R^{1, 2} now applies to the exposure of ionising radiation to carers and comforters.
-It defines carers and comforters as "individuals knowingly and willingly incurring an exposure to ionising radiation by helping, other than as part of their occupation, in the support and comfort of individuals undergoing or having undergone an exposure".
+IR(ME)R now applies to the exposure of ionising radiation to carers and comforters.
+It defines carers and comforters as "individuals knowingly and willingly incurring an exposure to ionising radiation by helping, other than as part of their occupation, in the support and comfort of individuals undergoing or having undergone an exposure"^{1-3}.
 There is no single way to consider and deliver information relating to benefit and risk for the comforter and carer.
 This should be done in the context of the need for the comforter and carer to be present, and is likely to be influenced by their relationship with the patient or service user.
-There should be a locally agreed written procedure that details the process for justification (or authorisation under guidelines issued by the IR(ME)R Practitioner) of exposures to comforters and carers, including who is entitled to do so.
-The SCoR considers the use of carers and comforters appropriate for diagnostic procedures and diagnostic and therapeutic nuclear medicine procedures.
+There should be locally agreed guidance and a written procedure that details the process for justification (or authorisation under guidelines issued by the IR(ME)R Practitioner) of exposures to comforters and carers, including who is entitled to do so.
+The SoR and CoR consider the use of carers and comforters appropriate for diagnostic procedures and diagnostic and therapeutic nuclear medicine procedures.
+Appropriate dose constraints should be established.
 It is not appropriate to use carers and comforters for radiotherapy exposures.

-2.5 Typical Patient Scenarios
+2.5 Typical patient scenarios

 It is important to note that these scenarios may relate to conversations occurring after the examination has been appropriately justified.
 If the Operator discovers new information or clinical details coming to light as a result of a conversation with the individual receiving the exposure, the Operator is duty bound to discuss this with the Referrer or Practitioner.
-Authorisation is separate to justification and is the documented evidence that the exposure has been justified prior to the procedure.
-The SCoR recognise that there may be situations where the Operator is not able to provide adequate information prior to the exposure because they are not involved with the patient pathway at this time, for example, when a patient is undergoing elective surgery.
-Where there is adequate opportunity to provide this information prior to exposure, the employer's procedures should state who has the responsibility to do so.
+Authorisation is separate to justification and is the documented evidence that the exposure has been justified prior to the procedure20.
+The SoR and CoR recognise that there may be situations where the Operator is not able to provide adequate information prior to the exposure because they are not involved with the patient pathway at this time, for example when a patient is undergoing elective surgery.
+Where there is adequate opportunity to provide this information prior to exposure, the Employer's procedures should state who has the responsibility to do so.